 No clothing with inappropriate/offensive language.
 No boxer/spandex/short short, halter/tube tops, or swimwear please.

-Please note that “Indoor Divisions:” Concert Band, MS Concert Band Camp, Jazz, Concert Percussion, and Orchestra will be in air conditioning for the majority of your day.
+Please note that “Indoor Divisions:” Concert Band, Jazz, Concert Percussion, Orchestra, and Middle School Concert Band Camp will be in air conditioning for the majority of your day.
 You may want to bring layers and dress accordingly.